MichaelSamuel977/CV/README.md

 - Ability to work independently and collaboratively to meet tight deadlines
 - Experience with layout and design for marketing materials

-## Projects
-- Regularly contribute original creative pieces to university publications
-- Maintain a personal blog focused on [specific topic], demonstrating consistent content creation and audience engagement

 ## Additional Experience
-- Participated in writing workshops and seminars to enhance content creation skills
+- Participated in writing workshops to enhance content creation skills
-- Volunteer content writer for [local organization/cause], creating engaging articles and social media posts

 ---